aristosv/freqtrade/README.md

 ---

-This is the information you will be required to provide when installing Freqtrade.
+This is the information you will be required to provide when installing Freqtrade using this script.

 - **Bot Name:** This will be the bot's name.
 When setting up multiple bots each one can have it's own name.